Finding the Mapleton Tramline today

 Photo 29: A tram with about 120 people riding on benches bolted to 12 cane trucks descends the Highworth Range behind the Dulong locomotive.

-Photo 30: Men lined up on the tram route as the same spot just above the horseshoe curve - note car on Mapleton Road.
+Photo 30: Men lined up on the tram route at the same spot just above the horseshoe curve - note car on Mapleton Road.

 1940 AERIAL PHOTOGRAPH ULTRA CLOSE-UP OF THE SITE OF PHOTOS 29 TO 32 - (P = photographer, S = subject)